MaterializeInc/materialize/doc/developer/guide-testing.md

 outputs a table with one integer column (that's the `query I` bit) with the specified results without verifying order (that's the `rowsort` bit).

-For more information on how sqllogictest works, check out the official [SQLite sqllogictest docs](https://www.sqlite.org/sqllogictest/doc/trunk/about.wiki).
+For more information on how sqllogictest works, check out the official [SQLite sqllogictest docs][sqllogictest-docs].
 Note that our version of sqllogictest has a bunch of modifications from CockroachDB and from ourselves.
 The SQLite docs document what is known "mode standard".
-Look in the [Materialize sqllogictest extended guide](/doc/developer/sqllogictest.md) for additional documentation, with an emphasis on the extensions beyond what is in the SQLite's base sqllogictest.
+Look in the [Materialize sqllogictest extended guide](sqllogictest.md) for additional documentation, with an emphasis on the extensions beyond what is in the SQLite's base sqllogictest.

 sqllogictest ships with a *huge* corpus of test data—something like 6+ million queries.
 This takes hours to run in full, so in CI we only run a small subset